By USA specialist Molly

 Museums to visit in Boston

-Built out of pale-grey granite, Museum of Fine Arts, Boston (the MFA) is the fourth largest museum in the nation.
+Built out of pale-gray granite, Museum of Fine Arts, Boston (the MFA) is the fourth largest museum in the nation.
 Its vast holdings encompass many cultures and styles, including the largest collection of Japanese works outside Japan and a significant collection of Impressionist art, as well as many pieces by American artists like portraitist John Singleton Copley.

 Of course, as befits the self-styled Athens of America, this isn’t the only major museum in the city.